-Athletes aren’t the only ones who need this skill
+Athletes aren’t the only ones who need to think about hand-eye coordination

 Eyes: “Hey, there, Brain.
 I’m looking at a ball; seems like a fast one.
 Check it out.”

 Brain: “Whoa!
 You’re right.
 Hands, better get ready.”

 Hands: “Thanks for the heads-up.
 I’m on it!”

 When all systems are functioning optimally, your eyes, brain, and hands are like a well-trained trio of MVPs.
 Eyes talk to brain.
 Brain talks to hands.
 Hands react accordingly and save the day.

 That's hand-eye coordination in a nutshell.
 It’s the ability to smoothly and effortlessly perform tasks that require the simultaneous use of both your hands and eyes.

 “Good vision is extremely vital to your hand-eye coordination.
 That’s why they call it that!” says Deanna Paul Blanc, O.D., an optometrist with Nashville Regional Eye Care, located inside an America’s Best Contacts & Eyeglasses.

 Have you missed a recent eye checkup?
 Now's the time to book an appointment!